cloud-gov/caulking/README.md

 To get rid of `git-seekrets` configuration, run `make clean_seekrets`

+## Bug warning!

+If you get the error `reference not found` on a new repository it's due to this issue: [Gitleaks --uncommitted fails on first commit](https://github.com/zricethezav/gitleaks/issues/352).
+To fix you'll need to temporarily disable the pre-commit hook.

 ## Auditing notes

 The `make audit` target installs prerequisites then runs the test harness `bats caulked.bats`.